RETAILERS AND MILLS

 How do retailers and mills know if a drug is a VFD drug?

 Labels of VFD drugs must have the the following statement: "Caution: Federal law restricts medicated feed containing this veterinary feed directive (VFD) drug to use by or on the order of a licensed veterinarian."
-The FDA is also maintaining a list of VFD drugs on their website, for the most up-to-date version please click here.
+The FDA is also maintaining a list of VFD drugs on their website.

 What is the expiration date on the VFD order?